 Professional waxing still wins in every category but expense.
 As far as home waxing versus epilating: Epilating hurts more but is less messy.
 It is also much easier to learn to do well.
 Waxing hurts less but is messier and much harder to learn.
 As far as results, I think they are all quite comparable when done well.
-Epilating doesn't seem to last quite as long as waxing, I find I need to epilate a bit more frequently than I needed to wax.
+Epilating doesn't seem to last quite as long as waxing.
+I find I need to epilate a bit more frequently than I needed to wax.
 On the plus side, recovery from epilation is quicker.
 After a waxing, my skin was red for several days.
-When I epilate the redness is typically gone by the next day.
+When I epilate, the redness disappears the next day.
 Here's a table that summarizes the results:

 |Recovery Time||4-5 days||4-5 days||1 day|

 |Pain||Ouch||OUCH||OUCH OUCH OUCH|

 |Ease of Cleanup||Not Bad||Pain in the butt.||Nothing to it.|